 Esker Lake Recreation Trail

-Another trail with a lake at it’s centre.
-But unlike Professor’s lake, the poster child of Brampton lakes, Esker lake is relatively small but still undeniably picturesque, making for jogs all the more satisfying.
+This is another trail with a lake at its centre, but unlike Professor’s Lake, Esker Lake is relatively small.
+It’s totally picturesque though, which makes the run more satisfying.
 If you want to see the entire trail in one jog, then you can stick the course on this one and go at it at your own pace since the trail is only 8 km in length.

 Bovaird Drive Trail